 Meditation produces a deep state of relaxation and tranquility.
 During this process, you put all of your thoughts in your mind to a stop.
-This is known to improve your physical and emotional well-being.

 There are apps you can download to help you with meditation such as Headspace and Calm.
-They also have guided meditation videos on YouTube that you can follow along with.
+They also have guided videos on YouTube that you can follow along with.

 - Find a comfortable position

 - Close your eyes and relax your muscles